-Quizzes (250 points)
+Quizzes 250 points or 25%

 Exams and quizzes will cover the major concepts presented both in class and in Analyzing English Grammar.
 Dates for the quizzes and exams are noted on the class schedule.
-Tests and quizzes cannot be made up unless you have contacted me in advance.
+Tests and quizzes cannot be made up unless you have contacted me in advance and received approval for a make-up exam.
 If you simply do not show up on the day of a test or quiz, you will receive a zero on the assignment.
 If extenuating circumstances apply, please contact me as soon as possible (before the quiz or test date) in order to make necessary accommodations.
-There will be five quizzes worth 25% of your course grade (5 x 50 = 250 points).
+There will be five quizzes worth 25% of your course grade (5 \times 50 = 250 points).

-Exams (500 points)
+Exams.
+500 points or 50%

 Five exams (including the final) are worth 50% of your grade (5 x 100 = 500 points).
+See the policy under quizzes regarding make-up exams.

-Participation and Board Work (200 points)
+Participation and Board Work.
+200 points or 20%